Yazan-AbuAwad/Steganography/README.md

-"# This is a MATLAB_Steganography repo"
+## This is a MATLAB_Steganography repo

+# This code encrypts an image inside another image